mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

 ```

 Copy the ngrok `Web Interface` url and paste it into your browser.
 You will see the ngrok dashboard and all messages
-exchanged between your app and the vapi.ai platform.
+exchanged between your app and the Vapi platform.

 Copy the ngrok `Forwarding` url into your copy buffer.
 You will need this url in the next step.

 ## Create a file with env var values

-The vapi4k server requires some environment variables to be defined to connect to the vapi.ai platform.
+The Vapi4k server requires some environment variables to be defined to connect to the Vapi platform.

 <procedure title="Create a secrets.env file">
     <step>